RHaigh/NewsAPI_scraper/README.md

 The NewsAPI limits get_everything() to 100 articles per request.
 This means search requests will be limited to the first 100 captured that have been published within the date/time range chosen.
 These will then be conditionally filtered by search input criteria.
 This leads to fewer articles per search.

 An in-depth guide to custom python requests to the news API library can be found at: https://newsapi.org/docs/client-libraries/python

+Dash utilises Flask under the hood and, should you wish to deploy an app like this, you will need to follow the guidelines for flask cloud / server deployment: https://dash.plotly.com/deployment